elghiatizakaria/InteractiveDashboard/README.md

 3.)
 Intuitive Interactivity
 4.)
 Dash Integration

 In summary, Pandas and Plotly complement each other in dashboard development.
 Pandas helps with data manipulation, cleaning, and preprocessing, while Plotly enables interactive and visually appealing data visualizations.
-Together, they empower you to build powerful and insightful dashboards that effectively present and analyze data.
 ➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖➖